 Phytochemicals (fight-o-chemicals) are naturally occurring substances in fruits and vegetables.
 Phytochemicals may help fight to protect your health.
 Fruits and vegetables have hundreds of phytochemicals.
 Phytochemicals work together with vitamins and minerals to promote good health.

-Here are just a few examples of the phytochemicals found in fruits and vegetables:
+Examples of the phytochemicals found in fruits and vegetables:

 - Carotenoids in red and yellow-orange fruits and vegetables (such as tomatoes, sweet potatoes, carrots) Lycopene in tomato-based foods (such as tomato sauce, tomato paste)